 How long is PCIT treatment?

-Some parents see improvements in their child as little as one coaching session!
-The results are even more dramatic once parents master the PCIT skills and incorporate them into their daily lives.
 Typically, PCIT families complete treatment after about 14-20 coaching sessions.
 Studies have shown that PCIT significantly reduces children's disruptive behaviors, reduces parenting stress, & improves the quality of parent-child interactions.
 According to research, PCIT treatment gains are largely maintained at least 6 years after treatment completion.
-Oftentimes, parents report improvement in siblings' behavior too.